-- (a) Clause 26.13 applies to an airport catering employee who is required to supervise other employees. - (b) The employer must pay the employee an allowance per week of the amount specified in column 2 of Table 9-Supervisory allowance depending on the number of employees supervised as specified in column 1 of that table.
+- (a) Clause 26.13 applies to an employee of an airport catering employer who is required to supervise other employees. - (b) The employer must pay the employee an allowance per week of the amount specified in column 2 of Table 9-Supervisory allowance depending on the number of employees supervised as specified in column 1 of that table.